 That means your displays play a direct role in what customers choose to buy — and what they choose not to.

-In this article, we’ll cover seven creative liquor display ideas with tips on how to use point of sale (POS) data to measure what’s actually driving sales.
+In this article, we’ll cover eight creative liquor display ideas with tips on how to use point of sale (POS) data to measure what’s actually driving sales.

 Liquor displays aren’t like typical retail shelving.